guangsunny/website/content/project/acoustic/index.md

 tags = ["Embedded","Sensor and transducer", "Acoustics", "FEM"]

 # Project summary to display on homepage.
-summary = "End to end product design for novel acoustic testing system"
+summary = "End-to-end product design for novel acoustic device/system"

 # Slides (optional).
 #   Associate this page with Markdown slides.